-NASA KENTUCKY invites proposal submissions for the following:
+The KENTUCKY NASA EPSCoR Program invites proposal submissions for the following programs:

-Research Infrastructure Development Grants (RIDG) and Workshop/Conference/Seminar (WCS) awards
+RIDG - Research Infrastructure Development Grants WCS - Workshop/Conference/Seminar Awards

-Period of Performance: Awards up to one year in the period May 1, 2024 to April 30, 2025.

-Program Descriptions: See following pages for description of RIDG and WCS programs.

-Cost-Share: No cost-share required

-Numbers of Awards: Numbers of awards in each category are determined by size of individual awards and available program funding levels.
-4 RIDG awards and 2 WCS awards are expected.

-Eligibility: Proposals will be accepted from institutions of higher education and affiliated organizations in Kentucky.
-Eligibility is not limited to NASA Kentucky Space Grant Consortium Affiliate Institutions.
-US Citizenship not required.

-Submission limit: PIs are limited to one (1) proposal submission per program category.
+Program Descriptions See following pages for RIDG and WCS program descriptions Period of Performance Awards up to one year, beginning June 2025 or later Cost-Share No cost-share required Number of Awards 6 RIDG awards and 2 WCS awards are expected.
+Number of awards in each category is determined by size of individual awards and available program funding levels.
+Eligibility Proposals will be accepted from any Kentucky institution of higher education.
+US Citizenship is not required, so long as researchers are legally employed at a Kentucky institution.
+Submission limit Pls are limited to one (1) proposal submission per program category.
 There is no limit on collaboration as a Co-I.